ExpediaGroup/graphql-kotlin/docs/schema-generator/customizing-schemas/renaming-fields.md

 ```

 ## Known Issues
-> NOTE: Due to how we deserialize input classes, if you rename a field of an input class you must also annotate the field with the Jackson annotation @JsonProperty.
+> NOTE: Due to how we deserialize input classes, if you rename a field of an input class or an enum value you must also annotate it with the Jackson annotation @JsonProperty.
 See [issue 493](https://github.com/ExpediaGroup/graphql-kotlin/issues/493) for more info.

 ```kotlin
 data class MyInputClass(